alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-jekyll-how-to-write-post.md

 ### Size

-In order to prevent the page content layout from shifting when the image is loaded, we should set the width and height for each image.
+Set width and height on each image to avoid layout shifts while it loads:

 ```markdown
 ![Desktop View](/assets/img/sample/mockup.png){: width="700" height="400" }